xiispace/docker-mcp/README.md

 - `docker://containers`: Information about all containers
 - `docker://images`: Information about all images
 - `docker://container/{container_id}`: Detailed information about a specific container
+- `docker://config/hostname`: Get the configured hostname for Docker containers
+- `docker://config/available_ports`: Get the list of available ports for Docker containers

 ## TODO